glycerine/nanomsgardvark/README.rst

 Usage
 =====

-A minimal example of remote execution.
+A minimal example of sending code for remote execution.

 execute this R script on the remote server::